furkanisitan/web-development-workspace/react-demo/README.md

 ## Quick Start

-1. Run "npm install" command in the terminal.
+Run the following commands while in the root directory of the project.

+1. `npm install`
-2. Run "npm run start-api" command in the terminal.
+2. `npm run start-api`
-3. Run "npm start" command in a new terminal.
+3. `npm start` (in a new terminal)